TosbackCgusBridge-Bot/CGUs-versions/Digg/Privacy Policy.md

 **How Can I Delete My Account?**

-Should you ever decide to delete your Account, you may do so by visiting digg.com/settings or by visiting Account Settings in the Digg iPhone application.
-If you terminate and delete your Account, any association between your Account and information stored by in connection with Digg will no longer be accessible.
+Should you ever decide to delete your Account, you may do so by visiting digg.com/settings or by visiting Account Settings in the Digg mobile application.
+If you terminate and delete your Account, any association between your Account and information stored by, or in connection with, Digg will no longer be accessible.
 However, given the nature of sharing using Digg, any public activity on your Account prior to deletion will remain stored on our servers and will remain accessible to the public.
 If you would like us to remove such stored information, please send us an email at support@digg.com.

 **What Choices Do I Have Regarding My Information?**